qingmo/fastjson-replacement/README.md

 [中文文档](./README_CN.md) | [English Document](./README.md)

 ## What's `Fastjson-replacement`?
-`Fastjson-replacement` is a Bridge Pattern for developers or lagency projects which are used to `Fastjson` usage to change
+`Fastjson-replacement` is a Bridge Pattern for developers or lagency projects which are used to `Fastjson` usage to replace
-`Fastjson` implementation to `Jackson` implementation.
+`Fastjson` implementation with `Jackson` implementation.

 ## Features
 * support `java.util.Date`, `java 8 jsr310 time packages`(`LocalDate`,`LocalDateTime`,`LocalTime`)